 - Naltrexone blocks the “high” and other effects associated with alcohol or opiate use thereby reducing the incentive to consume alcohol or opiates while on this medication

-- Significant reductions in the possibility of relapse
+- Significant reductions in the rates of chemical relapse

 - Can be given with other medications prescribed for depression and or other psychiatric conditions but not with prescription narcotic pain relievers